Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - create a cute goblin village (model a small house, 3 of which makes a village)
 - 3D cutscenes with more back story?

+## Milestones in the creative process

-## Up next - Add gamepad mode to tutorial (up next)
+### Up next - Gamepad tutorial / Integrated web build

-This milestone will also include fixes inspired by the feedback I got in: [Improve my Game Jam feedback](https://itch.io/jam/imgj34/rate/2810521)

-- [x] Improvement: drop the sequence about opening a pause menu with Esc
-- [x] Bugfix: spawn monsters after building 1st tower (fixes sequence)
-- [x] Improvement: drop the sequence which teaches you how to close menus by not giving you currency, give currency in advance
-- [ ] add dismantle + refund hint
 - [ ] make gamepad svg's
-- [ ] Improvement: Fix the obscure Main Menu / Title screen: just place the modes in 1 visible box (I will _never_ manage to make as many stages as Tikiman has beaten!)
-- [ ] replace keyboard and mouse hints with gamepad hints
+- [ ] copy keyboard and mouse hints and turn into gamepad hints
-- [ ] rebuild the web demo, optimize with simple overrides in separate files
+- [ ] rebuild the web demo, optimize with simple overrides in separate files (not separate branch)
 - [ ] add a start button for gamepad in web demo
-- [ ] write a new devlog with screen recording
+- [ ] write a new devlog with screen recording (about my first jam leading to many improvements)

-## Milestones in the creative process
+### [Milestone 21](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-21) - Tutorial sequence feedback from [Improve my Game Jam feedback](https://itch.io/jam/imgj34/rate/2810521) (August 8th 2024)

+- Improvement: drop the sequence about opening a pause menu with Esc
+- Bugfix: spawn monsters after building 1st tower (fixes sequence)
+- Improvement: drop the sequence which teaches you how to close menus by not giving you currency, give currency in advance
+- add dismantle + refund hint

 ### [Milestone 20](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-20) - Be fair!
 [Improve my Game Jam feedback](https://itch.io/jam/imgj34/rate/2810521) (August 7th 2024)